Passing (gender): Upper-class passing men

 Cases of male impersonation by women appear to be more historically common than those of female impersonation of men.
 Outside of artistic expression, men who attempt to pass as women are not only less common but less socially accepted as a result.
-Many known male to female cross dressers are those from the upper class who do not face the same socioeconomic risks in repercussion to their cross dressing.
+Many known male to female cross dressers are those from the upper class who do not face the same socioeconomic risks in repercussion to their cross-dressing.

-Henri III of France was a historic cross-dresser, noted to dress as the opposite sex at grand parties and events.
+Henry III of France was a historic cross-dresser, noted to dress as the opposite sex at grand parties and events.
 He was reported to have "dressed as an Amazon" or "wearing a ball gown, makeup, earrings, and other jewelry, and attended by his so called mignons, or homosexual favorites".

-Music
+Musicians

-American band leader Billy Tipton had a successful career as a jazz musician from the 1930s through the 1970s.
-Tipton was from the conservative Midwest.
+American band leader Billy Tipton had a successful career as a jazz musician from the 1930s through the 1970s and was from the conservative Midwest.
 The world at large only discovered Tipton was assigned female at birth after his death.

 To maintain anonymity while in Bahrain, Michael Jackson wore women's clothes when out in public.